langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 - Create a Route53 record:
   - `langsmith.<domain>` → ALB DNS name

-### 6.3 Reachability Gate
+### 6.3 Verify Reachability
 - [ ] You can load the LangSmith UI at `https://langsmith.<domain>`
 - [ ] Auth behaves as intended (token login or SSO)

 ---

-## 7. “First Successful Trace” (The Real Success Condition)
+## 7. Send Your First Trace

-A deployment is not “done” until traces flow.
+A deployment isn't complete until you can successfully send and view traces.
+This step validates that the entire ingestion pipeline is working correctly.

 ### 7.1 Create an API Key / Token (if applicable)
 - Create the token per your configured auth model.